 The active ingredient in olive leaf, oleuropein, boosts the #immune system and deactivates pathogens like bacteria, yeast, and viruses.
-That makes it a perfectly natural choice as an alternative to #topical antibiotics for dogs.
+That makes it a perfectly natural alternative to #topical antibiotics for dogs.

 With at-home natural antibiotics for dogs, it's best to start slowly and with small amounts without overdoing it - no matter how simple or small the natural remedy may appear.

 CBD (Cannabidiol) is well known for its potential health benefits.
 It is one of the famous #cannabinoids that cause euphoric effects.
 It's used for humans and pets as an #alternative treatment for various health conditions.
 CBD appears to have benefits for dogs in a range of diseases and conditions.